 March 17, 1988: Apple sues Microsoft for allegedly stealing 189 different elements of its Macintosh operating system to create Windows 2.0.

-The incident, which causes a deep rift between Apple and one of its former top developers, paves the way for an epic battle between the two companies that will rage for years.
+The incident, which causes a deep rift between Apple and one of its top developers, paves the way for an epic battle between the two companies that will rage for years.

-From friend to foe
+Microsoft goes from friend to foe

 Gates decided to capitalize on what he saw as a great business opportunity to create a mass-market operating system.
-He debuted his own operating system, Windows, in November 15, 1985.
+He debuted Windows on November 15, 1985.

-A disastrous agreement
+A disastrous agreement between Microsoft and Apple

 It was the start of a decade of dominance for Microsoft, and a decade of disaster and near-ruin for Apple.